-As of March 2020, the outbreak of the 2019-nCoV has been declared a pandemic by the World Health Organization.
-The 2019nCoV has resulted in globally reduced industrial activity with lower demand for cargoes such as iron ore and coal, contributing to lower drybulk rates in 2020.
-The outbreak of the 2019-nCoV in China and other countries in early 2020, led to a number of countries, ports and organizations to take measures against its spread, such as quarantines and restrictions on travel.
+As of March 2020, the outbreak of the 2019-nCoV was declared a pandemic by the World Health Organization.
+The 2019-nCoV has resulted in globally reduced industrial activity with lower demand for cargoes such as iron ore and coal, contributing to lower drybulk rates in 2020.
+The outbreak of the 2019-nCoV in China and other countries in early 2020, led to a number of countries, ports and organizations to take measures against its spread, such as guarantines and restrictions on travel.
 Such measures were taken initially in Chinese ports, where we conduct a large part of our operations, and gradually expanded to other countries globally covering most ports where we conduct business.
-These measures have and to the extent that the pandemic is not controlled may continue to cause trade disruptions due to, among other things, the unavailability of personnel, increased risks to our crew and personnel's well being and operations and delays and increased expenses in substituting crew members.
-We operate in a sector of the economy that has been and to the extent that the pandemic is not controlled may continue to be adversely impacted by the effects of trade disruptions due to the spread of the 2019-nCoV.
+These measures have and to the extent that the pandemic is not controlled may continue to cause trade disruptions due to, among other things, the unavailability of personnel, increased risks to our crew and personnel's wellbeing and operations and delays and increased expenses in substituting crew members.
+We operate in a sector of the economy that has been and to the extent that the pandemic is not controlled may continue to be adversely impacted by the effects of trade disruptions due to the spread of the 2019-nCoV, including the Delta variant, the Omicron variant, or other potential new 2019-nCoV variants.
 Such trade disruptions had adversely affected the level of imports to and exports from China and other countries, which in turn had adversely affected the demand for our services, our business and results of operations, dry bulk shipping rates and the international shipping industry as a whole.
-The global slowdown of manufacturing as a result of 2019-nCov, also reflected in the GDP drop by 3.5% in 2020 according to the international monetary fund ("IMF") data, had an impact on the global supply chain along with a consequential impact on construction projects and other downstream industries which had an adverse effect on our business.
+The global slowdown of manufacturing as a result of 2019nCov, also reflected in the GDP drop by 3.5% in 2020 according to the international monetary fund ("IMF") data, had an impact on the global supply chain along with a consequential impact on construction projects and other downstream industries which had an adverse effect on our business.
 Disruption had spread to other markets, including key dry bulk and other commodity markets (e.g., copper, iron ore, zinc, nickel and lithium).
-Our business and the drybulk shipping industry as a whole had been impacted not only from a reduced demand for drybulk shipping services, but also from a reduced workforce and delays of crew changes as a result of quarantines applicable in several countries and ports, delays of vessels as a result of port checks due to cases, or suspected cases, of the 2019-nCoV amongst crew and diversion of vessels to ports where crew changes continued to take place.
+Our business and the drybulk shipping industry as a whole has been impacted not only from a reduced demand for drybulk shipping services, but also from a reduced workforce and delays of crew changes as a result of quarantines applicable in several countries and ports, delays of vessels as a result of port checks due to cases, or suspected cases, of the 2019-nCoV, and its variants, amongst crew and diversion of vessels to ports where crew changes continued to take place.

 Furthermore, scheduled dry-dockings, annual and intermediate surveys and unscheduled ship repairs and upgrades, have been delayed as a result of the impact of the 2019-nCoV outbreak on the repair yard workforce and the availability and transportation ability of technical teams to attend vessels.
 Any such delays or any failures to conduct repairs or upgrades, drydockings or surveys in a timely manner may affect our results of operations.
 Difficulties have also been presented in relation to secondhand vessel acquisitions and vessel sales deliveries.
-The Company has entered into agreements for the sale of two of its older vessels, and these sales are expected to be consummated during the next few months.
-Any delays in the consummation of the sale caused by the 2019-nCoV outbreak could lead to the cancellation of such sales.
-The Company has also entered into agreements for the adquisition of two newbuilds with delivery in 2022.
+The Company has also entered into agreements for the acquisition of nine newbuilds, two of which with delivery in 2022.
 If the pandemic continues in 2022 and similar restrictive measures are adopted for its control the following year, delays may be expected in relation to the deliveries of our newbuilds and our newbuild program, which will affect our results of operations and our financial condition.